 The Cinema & Media Studies (CAMS) curriculum offers critical studies in film, visual images and sound in addition to digital video and audio production.
 Courses range from global and Hollywood film studies to fiction and nonfiction filmmaking, animation, digital photography, site-specific and mobile media, writing for film and television.
 The integration of theory and practice is a guiding principle in the formulation of the curriculum, reflecting a liberal arts philosophy in which thinking and making are mutually informing.

 Students pursuing a CAMS major work with faculty advisers to devise an optimum program of study integrating creative and collaborative thinking, critical analysis, primary research and media production.
 State-of-the-art production studios and labs provide ready access to the same production tools used by professionals, including HD digital cameras, Final Cut Pro, and Adobe Creative Suite.
 The CAMS Production Office is an active center for majors, where equipment is accessed and production crews are recruited.
 Students regularly present their films to audiences on the big screen in the 250-seat cinema in the Weitz Center for Creativity, where the CAMS department is housed.

-Formal study in CAMS is supplemented by a rich array of media-oriented activities and opportunities, including off-campus study programs exploring New Media in Europe and Asia and film culture in Latin America, film screenings sponsored by the International Film Forum (IFF), the Carleton Film Society and the Student Union Movie Organization (SUMO), and a variety of festivals and exhibitions for showcasing student work.
+Formal study in CAMS is supplemented by a rich array of film, media and art-oriented activities and opportunities, including CAMS-sponsored off-campus study programs exploring new media in Europe and Asia and film culture in Latin America, film screenings sponsored by the International Film Forum (IFF), the Carleton Film Society and the Student Union Movie Organization (SUMO), and a variety of festivals and exhibitions for showcasing student work.

 We encourage you to browse this site, visit us in the Weitz Center for Creativity, or contact a faculty member if you have questions.
 Come study with us.